dsl2l2017/dsl2l2017.github.io/index.md

 The course is organized in sessions of 3 hours, from 14h to 17h.
 Each session is split in 1h of theory (presentation and whiteboard) and 1h45 of lab practice, with a 15min break in-between.
 The course will take place in [Saturdjia Dai Hall](http://www.berkeley.edu/map?sutardja) room 250.

+### Session 1 (September 12th): Pioneers of data science

+A historical perspective on data science.
+Modern statistics.
+Resampling and randomness.

+**Practical session**: Scientific Python ecosystem: NumPy, Pandas and SciPy.

-### Session 1 (September 12th): Foundations of data science I
+### Session 2 (September 19th): Foundations of data science I

 Introduction to data science and inferential thinking.

-**Practical session**: Introduction to [Python](https://www.python.org/) and the [Jupyter](http://jupyter.org/) notebook.

-### Session 2 (September 19th): Foundations of data science II
-Introduction to data science and inferential thinking, part 2.
+Techniques for visualization of high-dimensional datasets.

 **Practical session**: Data cleaning and munging with Pandas.

-### Session 3 (September 26th): Visualization
+### Session 3 (September 26th): Visualization with Matplotlib

-Visualization in Python with Matplotlib.

-This session will be mostly practical and will be given by invited speaker Nelle Varoquaux.
+**This session will be given by invited speaker Nelle Varoquaux**.

-### Session 4 (October 3rd): Data-driven statistics I
+### Session 4 (October 3rd): Foundations of data science II

-TBD
+Anonymization (and Pseudonymization) of Personal Data.

 **Practical session**: exploring [San Francisco open data](https://datasf.org).